MENTAL HEALTH AND 5-A-SIDE

 The pandemic certainly had an impact on everybody’s life, whether personal and/or professional, and it hasn’t been easy for any of us to adapt.
 Now that the pandemic seems to be behind us, it’s not always simple to go back to ‘normality’, and perhaps normal things like attending meetings in an office, having drinks with friends, or even playing football are not the norm anymore.
 Most of the new members joining our group express their interest to meet new people and that’s exactly what we intend to offer besides our coaching and games, for instance by going to the pub to watch a PL game after playing, as well as organising social outings on a regular basis.

-One thing for sure, we are all on the same page with all that and that’s why we should support and listen to each other even more than before.
-I look forward to seeing Mark’s documentary once it gets released and help him promote the Beautiful Game and all the community feeling that goes with it, in any way possible.
+One thing for sure, we are all on the same page with that and that’s why we should support and listen each other even more than before.
+I look forward to seeing Mark’s documentary once it gets released and helping him promote the Beautiful Game and all the community feeling that goes with it, in any way possible.

 More info about Mark Rose and his work here: The Blueprint Theatre Company.